juice-shop/juice-shop/REFERENCES.md

 > **Spoiler Warning!** :bulb: indicates resources that contain _hints
 > for solving challenges_ of the OWASP Juice Shop.
 These are supposed to
-> be helpful whenever you get stuck. :trollface: indicates resources
+> be helpful whenever you get stuck. :smiling_imp: indicates resources
 > that _spoiler entire challenge solutions_ so you might not want to
 > view them before tackling these challenges yourself!